InnoGreenTech/Solar-connected-greenhouse/README.md

 This project is building around a Arduino Atmega 2560 and a ESP8266.
 The ESP8266 is optional, it allows to send data in a Json format.

-There are a lot of functionalities like spray, heating, orthicole lamp, fan, cat proof, … each is power by 24 Vdc provide by the solar pane.
+There are a lot of functionalities like spray, heating, orthicole lamp, fan, cat proof, â€¦ each is power by 24 Vdc provide by the solar pane.
 It can work with 48 Vdc or relay to work over voltage.

-The system can measure humidity, temperature, moisture, CO2, level of water, … in several places.
+The system can measure humidity, temperature, moisture, CO2, level of water, â€¦ in several places.
 Each data can be send at a data center.

 You can find drawing to build the same garden, greenhouse and lombricompost.
 I have provided the drawings.